MaoZiming/papers/5-security/53-cryptography.md

 # Cryptography

 - Cryptography achieves such protection by converting the data’s original bit pattern into a different bit pattern, using an algorithm called a cipher.
+  - A cipher (or cypher) is an algorithm used for performing encryption or decryption—a series of well-defined steps that can transform readable information (plaintext) into unreadable form (ciphertext) and vice versa.
 - Basic idea
     - Take a piece of data
     - Use an algorithm (i.e. **cipher**), usually augmented with a second piece of information (i.e. **key**)